spences10/jekyll-now/_posts/2016-12-05-Job-Hunting.md

 layout: post
 ---

-## Job hunting, a class a ballache if you’re not already in full time employment.
+# Job hunting, what I learned.

 This is basically a rant about the job market, I was laid off back in August, this is a terrible time of year to be looking for work, everyone is on holiday so things are generally pretty slow so when this happened to me I did the same and went on holiday for the end of August and first week of September.
 Coming back from holiday I found that things were still pretty slow with the occasional phone call about roles that were not really suited to my skill set.
 It was at this point that I began to struggle and stress about ever being employed again.